-If you have ever watched a legal drama, you have seen the last minute bombshell with the opposing attorney objecting, the people screaming and the judge pounding the gavel.
+If you have ever watched a legal drama, you have seen the last-minute bombshell with the opposing attorney objects, the people screaming and the judge pounding the gavel.
 This is Hollywood in action.

 In reality, for the most part, there are very few surprises by the time a case goes to court.
 There is a long process of fact-finding and interviews that happen prior to the courtroom trial and by the time the information is being presented in court, the only people hearing it for the first time are the people on the jury.

 Discovery is a formal investigation governed by a specific set of rules that is conducted before trial by both parties.
 Discovery allows each party to question the other parties, and sometimes witnesses.
 Discovery can take place in several forms:

 • Document Requests – seeking relevant documents from parties or non-parties (people not associated with the case)

 • Request for Admission – Require other parties to admit or deny the truth of certain statements

 • Depositions – a formal interview under oath, which we discussed at length in a previous blog post